‘Thrown under the bus’: Some Afghans view U.S.-Taliban peace deal with mix of disbelief and anger

 The Taliban quickly issued a statement Friday saying it was not behind the shooting.

-Under the peace deal, the Taliban made several commitments to fight terrorist groups like the Islamic State in exchange for the withdrawal of U.S. troops in 14 months.
+Under the peace deal, the Taliban made several commitments to fight terrorist groups such as the Islamic State in exchange for the withdrawal of U.S. troops in 14 months.
 But what the deal did not include were Taliban commitments concerning what a future Afghan government would look like.

 Democracy and women’s rights were the ideals described as central to the U.S. mission in Afghanistan following the launch of the war after the Sept.
 11, 2001, terrorists attacks.
 For years, the Taliban had given haven to Osama bin Laden and other top leaders of al-Qaeda.